IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 ## Initializing the client SDK
 {: #initialize-client-sdk}

-1. Add the following import to your `AppDelegate.swift` file:
+1. Add the following import to your `AppDelegate.swift` file.

   ```swift
   import BluemixAppID